tesseract-one/ledger-app-ergo/doc/INS-21-SIGN-TRANSACTION.md

 | [Optional] Token Id 7 | 32 | Seventh token Id |

 ## 0x12 - Add Input Box frame
 This call adds Input Box to the current TX.
-It must be called after calling the “Start Trasnaction data” or “Token Ids” method.
+It must be called after calling the “Start Transaction data” or “Token Ids” method.
 All inputs must be set before calling any other method.
 Inputs must be sent in the same order as they are in the original transaction.

 ### Request
 | INS | P1 | P2 | Lc | Data |